rajeevlraman/HomelabV2/README.md

 # HomelabV2
 ## Overview
 Welcome to my New home lab setup!
-"HomelabV2" I've created this environment to learn and understand various aspects of networking,Docker and containerization,Cloud Services integration to on prem network, monitoring, prevention, administration, and hardening techniques.
+"HomelabV2" I've created this environment to learn and understand various aspects of networking,Docker and containerization,Cloud Services integration to on prem network, monitoring, prevention, administration, and hardening techniques.Also this lab I have used Thehive Project to understand the Incident Response features.
 It's been an incredible learning experience, and I'm excited to share my setup with you. its a work in progress.

 ### Hardware
 - **Host PC:** Repurposed gaming PC with upgraded RAM to 64GB and a 2TB M.2 storage for enhanced performance.